Elijah-Ugoh/Parkinsons-Diseases-Genetics/5_PRS_Computation.md

 - PRS_PD_MPBC.log: Log file
 - For this analysis, all the variants from the score file matched those in the genotype data.

-The SCORE column in the .profile file shows the computed risk score for each individual sample based on the SNPs present in the individual.
+The SCORE column in the .profile file shows the computed risk score for each individual sample based on the matching SNPs present in the individual.

 ### Visualization in R
 The PRS visualization is completed in R (R/4.3.2) using the ```PRS_PD_MPBC.profile``` and ```covariates.txt``` files and the ```PRS_analysis.R``` script.